Brampton-Caledon Airport Improvements ~ Sept 17 to Oct 30, 2018

 Phase 4 ~ Pavement Restoration Adjacent to Hangars

-The contractor is required to complete the pulverization, grading and base course paving in front of the hangars (area that is highlighted in ORANGE) within 24 hours and then ensure that the area in front of the BFC maintenance hangars remain unobstructed throughout the duration of construction and airplanes are able to access and egress the hangars.
+The contractor is required to complete the pulverization, grading and base course paving in front of the hangars (area that is highlighted in ORANGE) within 24 hours (scheduled for September 18th and 19th) and then ensure that the area in front of the BFC maintenance hangars remain unobstructed throughout the duration of construction and airplanes are able to access and egress the hangars.
 The reconstructed area in front the hangars shall then be separated from the remaining apron area to be reconstructed using un-serviceability barricades fro the remainder of construction.

 This will be the general direction for aircraft to taxi to the fuel pumps.